WARA YINDI SUPPORT SERVICES

 We pay our respects to the Elders, past, present and emerging, as the holders of the memories, the traditions, the culture and the spiritual wellbeing of the Aboriginal and Torres Strait Islander peoples across our beautiful Country.

-We acknowledge and pay respects to all those with a lived or living experience of suicide, mental health.
+We acknowledge and pay respects to all those with a lived or living experience of suicide and/or mental health.
 We offer a safe and inclusive environment for all people living with disability.

-We pay our respects, our appreciation and gratitude to all language groups, mobs, Elders and Aboriginal people of Australia.
+We pay our respect, appreciation and gratitude to all language groups, mobs, Elders and Aboriginal people of Australia.
 We acknowledge and pay respect to lost language within Aboriginal mobs across Australia.

-For us, the reason behind what we do, is to continue to provide Aboriginal and non-Aboriginal people a service that focuses on connection - community- culture.
-We will always respect, be mindful and respectful of services we provide, and the opportunity to incorporate language into our business name.
+For us, the reason behind what we do, is to continue to provide Aboriginal and non-Aboriginal people a service that focuses on connection, community and culture.
+We will always respect and be mindful of services we provide, and the opportunity to incorporate language into our business name.

 About Wara Yindi Support Services

 Here, we celebrate the lived experiences of children with disabilities and their incredible journeys.
-We are parents of children with disability and medical needs, and Jacinta has disability and chronic medical complexities.
+We are proud parents of children with disability and medical needs, and Jacinta lives with disability and chronic medical complexities.

 Jayden Taylor